smart-data-models/dataModel.S4BLDG/Damper/doc/spec_ES.md

       x-ngsi:
         type: Property
     faceArea:
-      description: Property.
-Face area open to the airstream.
-Usually measured in square metre (m2).
+      description: Face area open to the airstream.
+Usually measured in square metre (m2)
       type: number
       x-ngsi:
         type: Property
     frameDepth:
-      description: Property.
-The length (or depth) of the damper frame.
-Usually measured in millimeters (mm).
+      description: The length (or depth) of the damper frame.
+Usually measured in millimeters (mm)
       type: number
       x-ngsi:
         type: Property
     frameThickness:
-      description: Property.
-The thickness of the damper frame material.
-Usually measured in millimeters (mm).
+      description: The thickness of the damper frame material.
+Usually measured in millimeters (mm)
       type: number
       x-ngsi:
         type: Property
     frameType:
-      description: 'Property.
-The type of frame used by the damper (e.g., Standard, Single Flange, Single Reversed Flange, Double Flange, etc.).'
+      description: 'The type of frame used by the damper (e.g., Standard, Single Flange, Single Reversed Flange, Double Flange, etc.)'
       type: string
       x-ngsi:
         type: Property
     hasManufacturer:
-      description: 'Property.
-A relationship identifying the manufacturer of an entity (e.g., device).
-The value is expected to be a string or a string with language tag.'
+      description: 'A relationship identifying the manufacturer of an entity (e.g., device).
+The value is expected to be a string or a string with language tag'
       type: string
       x-ngsi:
         type: Property
     hasModel:
-      description: 'Property.
-A relationship identifying the model of an entity (e.g., device).
-The value is expected to be a string or a string with language tag.'
+      description: 'A relationship identifying the model of an entity (e.g., device).
+The value is expected to be a string or a string with language tag'
       type: string
       x-ngsi:
         type: Property
     id:
-      anyOf: &damper_-_properties_-_iscontainedinbuildingspace_-_anyof
+      anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     isContainedInBuildingSpace:
-      anyOf: *damper_-_properties_-_iscontainedinbuildingspace_-_anyof
+      anyOf:
+        - description: Identifier format of any NGSI entity
+          maxLength: 256
+          minLength: 1
+          pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+          type: string
+          x-ngsi:
+            type: Property
+        - description: Identifier format of any NGSI entity
+          format: uri
+          type: string
+          x-ngsi:
+            type: Property
-      description: Relationship.
-An entity used to define the physical spaces of the building.
+      description: An entity used to define the physical spaces of the building.
 A building space contains devices or building objects.
 (BuildingSpace)
       x-ngsi:
         type: Property
     isContainedInPhysicalObject:
-      anyOf: *damper_-_properties_-_iscontainedinbuildingspace_-_anyof
+      anyOf:
+        - description: Identifier format of any NGSI entity
+          maxLength: 256
+          minLength: 1
+          pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+          type: string
+          x-ngsi:
+            type: Property
+        - description: Identifier format of any NGSI entity
+          format: uri
+          type: string
+          x-ngsi:
+            type: Property
-      description: Relationship.
-Any Object that has a proper space region.
+      description: Any Object that has a proper space region.
 (Definition extracted from DUL ontology) (PhysicalObject)
       x-ngsi:
         type: Property
     isSubSystemOf:
-      description: Relationship.
-A reference to a system(s) that this Physical Object is part of.
+      description: A reference to a system(s) that this Physical Object is part of
       items:
-        anyOf: *damper_-_properties_-_iscontainedinbuildingspace_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Relationship
     leakageFullyClosed:
-      description: Property.
-Leakage when fully closed.
-Usually measured in m3/s.
+      description: Leakage when fully closed.
+Usually measured in m3/s
       type: number
       x-ngsi:
         type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: GeoProperty.
-Geojson reference to the item.
+        - description: Geojson reference to the item.
 Point
           properties:
             bbox:
               items: